 For starters, always set aside some extra money that will cover any unexpected problems /expenses.
 Also, the project might take longer than expected.
 Resist the temptation to change the modelling plan midway unless you are willing to spend more or extend the completion date.

 You can also contact a professional remodelling contractor when in doubt.
 Besides giving you valuable advice, they schedule meetings with the vendors and installers.

-Bathroom Layout Options: The most common bathroom layout in most homes is the sink, bathtub, and toilet.
+Bathroom Layout Options: The most common bathroom layout in most homes is the sink, best bathtub, and toilet.
 Some bathrooms will have extras such as the shower, or an extra sink for a household with several people.
 Other options include a customized bathroom with suite fixtures, built-in cabinets, matching cabinets, and unique installations.